 What is ITSM Software?

-The right ITSM software provides a centralized platform that can accommodate and handle IT needs.
+The right ITSM software provides a centralized platform that can accommodate and handle IT needs and helps businesses of all sizes manage their IT needs.
 The software can regulate the delivery of IT services within a company by carrying out IT workflow automation, IT process automation, and setting approval and request precedents.
 Among other things, ITSM software can:

 - Automate processes and operations